Collider Prospects for the Neutrino Magnetic Moment Portal: The model

 At high-energy colliders, in addition to the 2-2 process, other channels become relevant as well.
 Specifically, $\gamma/Z$-$\nu$ \cite{Barducci:2024kig} and $W$-$\ell$ fusion lead to the 2-3 processes, $\ell^+ \ell^- \rightarrow N W \ell $ and $\ell^+ \ell^- \rightarrow N (Z/\gamma) \nu$, shown in the left and middle panels of \cref{fig:diag2} for $\mu^+ \mu^-$ initial states.
 As can be seen from these two diagrams, in such realizations, sterile neutrinos can only be produced if they interact with the charged lepton and neutrino flavor that matches the flavor of the initial states.
 Moreover, there are vector boson fusion channels (2-4 processes), and a representative diagram for these processes is shown in the right panel of \cref{fig:diag2}.
 It should be noted that this diagram contributes regardless of whether the lepton flavor interacting with the sterile neutrino matches the flavor corresponding to the initial states.

 In \cref{fig:xsecBRplot2}, we present the cross section for various sterile neutrino production channels, including aforementioned 2-2, 2-3 and 2-4 processes.
+We calculated these cross sections from \texttt{MadGraph5\_aMC@NLO} \cite{Alwall:2014hca} using the UFO model file generated after implementing \cref{eq:dim6Lagrangian} in \texttt{FeynRules} \cite{Alloul:2013bka}.
 In each panel, the cross section is shown as a function of $c_W/c_B$ and for a specific value of sterile neutrino mass, $m_N$, and center-of-mass energy $\sqrt{s}$.
 It is evident from the lower panels that 2-3 and 2-4 processes become relevant for $\mathcal{O}(\text{TeV})$ values of center-of-mass energy.
 Note that panel (a) in \cref{fig:xsecBRplot2} contains only 3 lines since, at $\sqrt{s}=91$ GeV and with $m_N=10$ GeV, production of $W$ and $Z$ boson is kinematically forbidden.
 The narrow dip in this panel arises from absence of sterile neutrino production via the $Z$ resonance.